sameduTM/simple_shell/README.md

 ## License

 Feel free to customize this template to include any additional information specific to your project.
-A well-written README helps users and potential contributors understand your project and how to use it effectively.